By Colleen Donahue

 Proverbs 23:26 / Romans 12:1 / Philippians 3:7-8

 Day 27- Our consecration can only be according to our insight and understanding.
-But it is important in that it opens the door for the Holy Spirit to come in and work on our life from the inside out.
+But it is important because it opens the door for the Holy Spirit to come in and work on our life from the inside.
 Each of us have an "old nature" that gets in the way of God's life expressing itself through us.
 The Lord Jesus says that there is one thing that must happen to our old nature.

 John 12: 24-25

-Day 28- When Christ went to the cross, He not only died to Himself but He took each one of us with Him - not in physical reality but in a spiritual reality.
+Day 28- When Christ went to the cross, He not only died to Himself but He took every one of us with Him - not in physical reality but in a spiritual reality.

 What is the result of the death of our old nature to the actual lives that we live today?